-Jyn and Cassian (whom we wish would just kiss and get it over with) steal a Rebel ship, and use the fake call-sign “Rogue One” when the tower asks them who authorized them boarding the ship.
-It’s a pointless charade, because they didn’t need that call-sign as a password, it’s not a code for a rendezvous time or place, it’s not signifying anything other than the title of the movie, and they didn’t fool anyone at the tower, who reply, “There IS no Rogue One–!”
-Than they takeoff anyway, like the Rebels they are.
+Jyn and Cassian (whom we wish would just kiss and get it over with) steal a Rebel ship, and use the fake call-sign “Rogue One” when the tower asks for authorization.
+It’s a pointless charade, because they didn’t need that call-sign as a password to start the ship or open a gate, it’s not a code for a rendezvous time or place, it’s not signifying anything other than the title of the movie, and they didn’t fool the tower, that replies, “There IS no Rogue One–!”
+Then they takeoff anyway, like the Rebels they are.
 Uh, but now they’re rebelling against their own Rebels — Does this make them Rebel Rebels?
 (So that’s what David Bowie meant.)

 Onboard, in various states of undress:

 - K-2SO, an Imperial robot reprogrammed for rebel alliance and comedy relief (voiced by Alan Tudyk, once the pilot of Serenity, here playing the robot pilot of Rogue One, with specific directions to “sound like C-3P0 or we’ll break your legs”).